foundations

 This is your primary tool.
 An 8-inch chef's knife handles 90% of all cutting tasks — chopping vegetables, slicing proteins, mincing herbs, and crushing garlic.
 It's the knife you'll reach for first and put down last.

-Used in: Every recipe in this curriculum.
+Used in: every recipe in this curriculum.
 Start with Techniques for knife skills fundamentals.

 Paring Knife (3.5-inch)